Voices for Progress Education Fund

 - Pre-tax public transit/parking, childcare, flexible spending account options.

-Please include “Political Associate” in the subject line and indicate where you saw the job posting in the text of the email.
+Please include “Policy Associate” in the subject line and indicate where you saw the job posting in the text of the email.
 Due to the volume of applicants, we will only contact applicants whose skill sets, and experience meet our needs.

 Voices for Progress Education Fund, a project of Tides Center, is an “at-will” and equal opportunity employer.
-Much of this position’s work is on behalf of, and funded by, Voices for Progress, a 501(c)(4) sister organization to Voices for Progress Education Fund, and a project of Tides Advocacy.

 V4P is committed to a diverse staff and to an inclusive culture that holds equity as a value and a priority.
 V4P welcomes applicants who bring a variety of perspectives, experiences, and competencies.
 People of color, women, people with disabilities, and LGBTQIA+ persons are strongly encouraged to apply.
-V4P is an equal opportunity employer and does not discriminate based on race, creed, color, religion, ethnicity, national origin, party or political affiliation, sex, sexual orientation, gender identity, age, disability, veteran status, marital status, or any illegal or prohibited factor.
+V4P is an equal opportunity employer and does not discriminate based on race, creed, color, religion, ethnicity, national origin, party or political affiliation, sex, sexual orientation or gender identity, age, disability, veteran status, marital status, or any illegal or prohibited factor.